benthecoder/shopai/README.md

-# Shopper Profile with LLMs
+# User Profile with LLMs

-Goal: The goal of this project is to extract valuable insights about a shopper on a e-commerce platform.
+Goal: The goal of this project is to extract valuable insights about a shopper based on chat history

 Stack: